A bespoke branding consultancy leveraging cultural insights and semiotics to enhance brand strategy and consumer research.

 Is it a sign of resilience against inflation that hardly hit some African countries?
 Is it a sign of growing eco-responsibility from brands and consumers?
 Maybe both.We’ve seen in Africa,

-A selection of my online coverage on semiotics, brand strategy, and family businesses.
+Here is a collection of my online articles focused on semiotics, brand strategy, and family businesses.

 Please enable JavaScript in your browser to complete this form.